you never expect someone to research

 so no one is going to fucking believe me

-if you try to change the narrative.
+when i try to change the narrative

-and to invalidate all my political beliefs,
+and to invalidate my political beliefs,

-and everything that i try to do
+and everything that i am trying to do

 to create positive change in the world.